 - That you keep at least two metres from other people in the rehearsal. - No group size limits apply if the facility can apply the two square metre rule if using electronic record keeping.
 This means the limit on the number of people who can attend is determined by the size of the venue.
 The two square metre rule is the only limit on the number of people who can attend. - Activities can be held indoors or outdoors.
-The facility must apply the two square metre rule to ensure people have enough room to maintain 1.5 metres distance between them. - It is strongly recommended you wear a face mask when you can't keep 1.5 metres distance from other people however it is no longer mandatory.
+The facility must apply the two square metre rule to ensure people have enough room to maintain 1.5 metres distance between them. - Wearing a face mask is again mandatory in all public indoor spaces as of December 31, 2020.
+Masks must be worn in indoor public spaces apart from when eating or drinking.